AlexandreDecan/sismic/docs/execution.rst

     # 'clock' is not yet processed
     assert len(interpreter.execute()) == 1

-In these examples, none of *click*, *clack* or *clock* are expected to be received by the statechart.
-The statechart was not written to react to those events, and thus sending them has no effect on the active configuration.
+The statechart used for these examples did not react to *click*, *clack* and *clock* because none of these events are expected to be received by the statechart (or, in other words, the statechart was not written to react to these events).

 For convenience, a :py:class:`~sismic.model.Statechart` has an :py:meth:`~sismic.model.Statechart.events_for` method that returns the list of all possible events that are expected by this statechart.